Where does the Elizabeth line go?

 Which stations are on the Elizabeth Line?

-All of the stations on the ‘new’ section are fully step-free and have platform edge doors.
-This means that wheelchair users can travel between Paddington and Abbey Wood fully unaided, if they’d prefer to.
+All the stations on the new section are fully step-free and have platform edge doors.
+This means that wheelchair users can travel between Paddington and Abbey Wood fully unaided, if they prefer to.
 There’s no gap between the train and platform and lifts from street level to the platform.

 Paddington

 Where is it?
-There’s a brand-new dedicated entrance next to Platform 1 in the ‘main’ station upstairs that can be accessed from Eastbourne Terrace.
-We’ve also produced this useful map so you know which station entrance is which:
+There’s a brand-new entrance next to Platform 1 in the ‘main’ station upstairs that can be accessed from Eastbourne Terrace.
+Here’s a map showing which station entrance is which:

 You can also change for the Bakerloo, Circle and Hammersmith & City Lines.